geosolutions-it/doc-cread/sysadmin/source/geonode/geonode-architecture/architecture.rst

 GeoNode and PostgreSQL/PostGIS
 ------------------------------

-In production, GeoNode is configured to use PostgreSQL/PostGIS for it's persistent store.
+In production, GeoNode is configured to use PostgreSQL/PostGIS for its persistent store.
 In development and testing mode, often an embedded sqlite database is used.
 The latter is not suggested for production.